averkoc/lxprivate/docs/drafts/ws2a_ideas.md

 `mkdir mydir && cd mydir` # If mydir creation succeed move to mydir -directory

 **Redirection**  Instead of printing a command's output to dislay (actually stdout) you can redirect it to file.
 E.g.
-`ls -l` > filelisting.txt # Command's output is now in the file filelisting.txt
+`ls -l > filelisting.txt` # Command's output is now in the file filelisting.txt

-**Pipes** You can "give" one programs output to another program using pipe.
+**Pipes** You can "give" one programs output to another program's input using pipe.
 E.g.
 `ls -l | wc -l` # the listing is directed to wc program that counts the number of lines in the input and prints it.